-Effective January 1, 2020, the Operating Partnership, owned 97.9% by the Company as of September 30, 2022, contributed substantially all of its assets to the Sub-REIT in exchange for all of the common stock of the Sub-REIT.
+Effective January 1, 2020, the Operating Partnership, owned 98.0% by the Company as of March 31, 2023, contributed substantially all of its assets to Sub-REIT in exchange for all of the common stock of the Sub-REIT.
 As a result of this contribution, the Sub-REIT is a wholly-owned subsidiary of the Operating Partnership and operations formerly conducted by the Operating Partnership through its subsidiaries are now conducted by the Sub-REIT through those same subsidiaries.
 The Sub-REIT has elected to be taxed as a REIT under the Code commencing with its taxable year ended December 31, 2020.

 From time to time, we may issue and sell shares of our common stock or preferred stock, including additional shares of our Class A Preferred Stock or Class B Preferred Stock.
 See "Item 1.
 Consolidated Financial Statements-Note 6.
-Equity and Earnings per Common Share-Common and Preferred Stock".
+Equity and Earnings per Common Share-Common and Preferred Stock."

-The Company has an at-the-market offering program for its common stock (the "Common Stock ATM Program" and, together with the Preferred Series A ATM Program, as defined below, the "ATM Programs") pursuant to which it may offer through one or more sales agents and sell from time to time up to \$50.0 million of its common stock at prices prevailing at the time, subject to volume and other regulatory limitations.
-As of September 30, 2022, approximately \$1.2 million was remaining under the Common Stock ATM Program.
-During the three-month period ended September 30, 2022, the Company issued and sold 1,341,085 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$6.64 per share for gross proceeds of approximately \$8.9 million before fees of approximately \$178,000.
-During the nine-month period ended September 30, 2022, the Company issued and sold 2,693,741 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average for gross proceeds of approximately \$379,000.
-During the year ended December 31, 2021, the Company issued and sold 1,148,398 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$8.88 per share for gross proceeds of approximately \$379,000.
-During the year ended December 31, 2021, the Company issued and sold 1,148,398 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$8.88 per share for gross proceeds of approximately \$379,000.
-During the year ended December 31, 2021, the Company issued and sold 1,148,398 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$8.88 per share for gross proceeds of approximately \$30,000.
+The Company has an at-the-market offering program for its common stock (the "Common Stock ATM Program" and, together with the Preferred Series A ATM Program, as defined below, the "ATM Programs") pursuant to which it may offer through one or more sales agents and sell from time to time up to \$50.0 million of its common stock.
+In November 2022, the Company entered into amendments to the existing At Market Issuance Sales Agreements, increasing the aggregate offering price to up to an aggregate of \$100.0 million of its common stock at prices prevailing at the time, subject to volume and other regulatory limitations.
+As of March 31, 2023, approximately \$23.4 million was remaining under the Common Stock ATM Program.
+During the three-month period ended March 31, 2023, the Company issued and sold 2,140,000 shares of common stock under the Common Stock ATM Program.
+The shares were sold at a weighted average price of \$6.03 per share for gross proceeds of approximately \$12,905,000 million before fees of approximately \$258,000.
+During the year ended December 31, 2022, the Company issued and sold 5,212,841 shares of common stock under the Common Stock ATM Program.
+The shares for aggregate gross proceeds of approximately \$33.9 million before fees of approximately \$6.50 per share for aggregate gross proceeds of approximately \$3.9 million before fees of approximately \$6.77,000.

 The Company also has an at-the-market offering program for its Series A Preferred Stock (the "Preferred Series A ATM Program") pursuant to which it may offer through one or more sales agents and sell from time to time up to \$35.0 million of its Series A Preferred Stock at prices prevailing at the time, subject to volume and other regulatory limitations.
-During the three and nine-month periods ended September 30, 2022 and the year ended December 31, 2021, the Company did not issue and sell any shares of Series A Preferred Stock pursuant to the Preferred Series A ATM Program.
+During the three-month period ended March 31, 2023 and the year ended December 31, 2022, the Company did not issue and sell any shares of Series A Preferred Stock pursuant to the Preferred Series A ATM Program.